Updated 9.16.24

 Risk-Adjusted Returns

-Fractional real estate ownership allows an investor to own part of a Class A property that they otherwise may not be able to attain on their own.
+Fractional real estate ownership allows an investor to own part of a property that they otherwise may not be able to attain on their own.

 In exchange for the relatively lower risk of owning part of a high-quality property leased to a national or regional credit tenant, in a NNN lease, with predictable cash flows, overall returns may be lower than higher-risk Class B or more speculative investments.